Ben Boyd National Park

 Ben Boyd National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 Ben Boyd National Park supports programs that monitor, help recover and secure threatened bird populations.
 The area targets pest impacts, limits disturbance from recreational users and undertakes frequent monitoring.
 Fire safety is also a priority.
 As Ben Boyd National Park is located in the driest, windiest part of the NSW coast, fire management approaches are also frequently reviewed.

 Managing weeds, pest animals and other threats

 Pests and weeds have a significant impact to the ecosystems within Ben Boyd National Park.
 Risk assessments for new and emerging weeds are carried out as an ongoing initiative within the park.
 Pest management of wildlife like foxes and wild dogs, and weeds such as sea spurge, is an important part of the work NPWS does to protect the integrity of biodiversity which exists within Ben Boyd.

 A highly destructive coastal weed, sea spurge has spread around Australia since it was first recorded as an invasive species in 1927.
 On the NSW South Coast, collaborative containment efforts have made major inroads in combatting this weed as it progresses northward.

 Ben Boyd National Park works to keep visitors informed with as much knowledge of the area as possible, including public road access.
 As a priority, and an ongoing task, the park grades roads according to which type of vehicular road access is appropriate wherever necessary along public access roads nearby.
 Ben Boyd National Park is committed to the development of visitor facilities for the enjoyment and safety of its customers .
 Ongoing grading and maintenance of roads takes place in this park.